 Top coffee machines – the full list

 The coffee machines we’ve listed above are best in class and should suit most people.
 If you fancy something slightly different, then we have further recommendations.
-Some have specialist features, some are more expensive, all are machines that we can fully recommend.
+Some have specialist features, and some are more expensive, but all are machines that we can fully recommend.
 We’ve split the machines into categories to make the selection easier.
 Here’s some advice on picking the best coffee machine for you:

 Manual espresso machines These coffee machines are the same type that you see in quality coffee shops.
 You need to tamp ground coffee manually to get the best results.
 They operate best when you have your own grinder (see how to use a coffee grinder for more information), and you’ll need a little practice to operate.
 The resulting coffee is better than you’ll get from any other type of machine, but you’ll have to deal with more mess and greater effort to get your perfect cup of coffee.